alexnjh/apan50-kube-demo/README.md

     ./autoscaler/vertical-pod-autoscaler/hack/vpa-up.sh
     ```

-2. Before deploying the VPA we first need to understand under which cicumstances will the the VPA redeploy the pod with more resources.
+2. Before deploying the VPA we first need to understand under which circumstances will the VPA redeploy the pod with more resources.

-    - When the pod requested resource is below the lowerbound or the current CPU load is above the upperbound values in the VPA recommandation
+The VPA will redeploy the pod when the pod requested resource is below the lower bound or the current CPU load is above the upper bound values in the VPA recommendation

 3. Now we take a look at the current requested resources used by the nginx pod look for label __requests__